bitrip-code/api-dev-documentation/README.md

 ## `DELETE: /label/attachment/{labelID}`

-Delete one or more label attachments.
+- Delete one or more label attachments.

-Example request:
+### Example Request:

 ```js
 fetch(